NicolasPan/semianalyticResonance/README.md

 Only restricted case has been developed yet.
 Only works in linux systems for now.
+User must have installed numpy, matplotlib and gfortran compiler as the core code was written in FORTRAN <3

 User must initialize a resonance as follows: